uu-semp/swedish-learning-app-2025/team10/README.md

    ```bash
    git clone git@github.com:uu-semp/swedish-learning-app-2025.git
    ```
-   You have successfully cloned the repository to your machine.
+   This command clones the repository to your machine.

 2. **Get the latest changes:**

    ```bash
    git pull
    ```
-   Ensure you have the latest version of the code locally.
+   Make sure you have the latest version of the code locally.

 3. **Create a feature branch:**